Your liver is generally a strong organ. Its job is to filter chemicals from your blood. It usually does this very well.

 When taking anti-HIV drugs you should report any side effects to your doctor.
 Especially if you have abdominal pain, nausea and vomiting, yellowing of the skin or the whites of the eyes.

 When liver toxicity is suspected, the drugs will normally be stopped to allow the liver to rest and return to normal.
-When the liver tests have returned to normal HIV drugs may be restarted.
+When the liver tests have returned to normal HIV drugs might be restarted.
 This is often with a different combination of drugs or reduced doses.

 The risk of nevirapine-related liver toxicity is different between men and women.
 This risk is related to CD4 count when starting treatment.